EMDR (Eye Movement Desensitization Reprocessing)

 Exaggerated Startle Response

-Call today to find out how EMDR therapy can help you…As a Certified EMDR Therapist through the EMDR Institute, I can help you find the relief that you have been looking for.
+Call today to find out how EMDR therapy can help you…As a Certified EMDR Therapist and EMDRIA Approved Consultant, I can help you find the relief that you have been looking for.
 Confidential Voicemail 805-390-8180